tarwn/lessthandot-hugo/blogs/content/posts/2011-05-05-sql-server-dba-tip-baseline.md

   * When normal spikes occur in SQL Server resource consumption
   * When wait statistics may show longer waits than normal (wait statistics is a wide range of reasons or resources being used that may make performance slower)
-  * What “normal” performance is for given SQL Server instance
+  * What "normal" performance is for given SQL Server instance

 When we know the answers to these three items, we can make a more informed decision on when a problem is a problem.
 Without a baseline, a 20% average in CPU for an hour timespan may concern us.
 That could take time for a DBA to research and troubleshoot, and then start down a path that may end without a solid answer.
 In some extreme cases, a DBA may make the decision to start running resource intense operations during normal business hours.
 That decision itself could cause a performance problem while the problem it was intended to solve was not a problem at all.